iluwatar/java-design-patterns/visitor/README.md

 In plain words

-> Visitor pattern defines operations that can be performed on the nodes of the data structure.
+> The Java Visitor pattern defines operations that can be performed on nodes of various data structures, enhancing Java application extensibility.

 Wikipedia says